mscalabre/LWJGLfx/README.md

 Based on https://github.com/SkyLandTW/JOGL-FX project.

-Maven OK but maybe need the following command for first compilation (if mvn is set in your path) :
+Maven OK but maybe need the following command for the first compilation (if mvn is set in your path) :

 mvn package